ak--47/ak-fetch/README.md

 ## 🌍 Overview

 `ak-fetch` is a powerful and flexible tool designed for making bulk `POST` requests to an API endpoint.
-It provides a simple interface to batch and queue requests to send data over the network; it also adds features like concurrency control, retries, and more, making it a robust solution for handling large data operations with ease.
+It provides a simple interface to batch and queue requests which send data over the network; it adds oft needed features like concurrency control, retries, fire-and-forget making it a robust solution for handling large data transfer operations with ease.

 i built this module when creating **[hello-mixpanel](https://github.com/ak--47/hello-mixpanel)** as i needed a way to send large amounts of data to various SaaS analytics APIs in a reliable and efficient manner. it was useful enough for me, that i made it into a proper package.